Missouri University of Science and Technology: Curtis Laws Wilson Library

+Farrar Hall

+Farrar Hall served for decades as a dormitory building and was used as quarantine housing during the COVID-19 pandemic.
+In June 2022, the marketing and communications office reported its relocation to Farrar Hall.
+In July 2023, the building became a temporary home for the graduate education office.
+Farrar Hall is named after university alumnus William Farrar who was killed in World War II.

 Harris Hall

 Harris Hall opened in 1940 after Director William Chedsey was able to secure $80,000 from the Works Progress Administration and $50,000 in state funding.
 Harris Hall housed the Civil degree program for nearly two decades.
 As of April 2021, parts of the building are used by the Army ROTC Stonehenge Battalion, and Air Force ROTC Detachment 442.
 The building is named after Elmo Golightly Harris, one of the university's first directors, and the first chair of the department of civil engineering.
 Harris also led the first class held in the building.

-Hasselmann Alumni House

-The Hasselmann Alumni house was dedicated in 2015 as the home for the Miner Alumni Association and as a venue for campus and community events.
-It is named for Karl Hasselmann, a 1925 graduate in mining engineering, who had a prominent career in the oil industry.
-The Miner Alumni Association was organized in 1921 and publishes the Missouri S&T Magazine (formerly the MSM Alumnus).
-Alumni and other professionals also support the institution through discipline-specific academies which elect members for contributions to their professions and to the campus.
-These S&T groups serve an advisory role and include the Academy of Chemical Engineers, the Academy of Civil Engineers, the Academy of Computer Science, the Academy of Electrical and Computer Engineering, the Academy of Engineering Management, the Academy of Mechanical and Aerospace Engineers, the Academy of Miner Athletics, and the Mines and Metallurgy Academy.